-Palentologists have found a rich trove of dinosaur remains in the rock formations of the Moab area.
-Long before the land was dry and arid in its present state, dinosaurs roamed the region, which was then covered, in turn, by forests and lakes, then sand dunes and oases, then rivers and floodplains, and then swamps, shallow seas, and giant lakes.
+Paleontologists have found a rich trove of dinosaur remains in the rock formations of the Moab area.
+Long before the land was dry and arid in its present state, dinosaurs and many other types of animals roamed the region, which was then covered, in turn, by forests and lakes, then sand dunes and oases, then rivers and floodplains, and then swamps, shallow seas, and giant lakes.

 On display in the Museum of Moab is an exciting collection of items:

-- A full cast skeleton of Gastonia, one of the armored dinosaurs that lived in this area during the Early Cretaceous
+- Full cast skeletons of Gastonia, one of the armored dinosaurs that lived in this area during the Early Cretaceous, and a juvenile Dryosaurus, a bipedal plant-eater of the Late Jurassic

-- The real pelvis and tail of a Camarasaurus, a 40-foot-long plant eater that lived in what is now the Moab area during the Late Jurassic
+- The real pelvis and tail of a Camarasaurus, a 40-foot-long plant-eater that lived in what is now the Moab area during the Late Jurassic; this particular fossil was found south of town near the La Sal Mountains

 - Petrified sections of conifer trees and cycads from the Late Triassic and Late Jurassic